The Rising Of The Shield Hero Season 3 release date is confirmed for October 6, 2023, the Fall 2023 anime season.

 The only bad news is that The Rising Of The Shield Hero Season 2 release date was delayed from Fall 2021 to Spring 2022.
 So, although the delay between seasons is supposed to be short, that meant the Tate no Yuusha no Nariagari Season 3 release date was pushed back, as well.

-The original announcement was something of a surprise since the third season was announced at the same time as Tate no Yuusha no Nariagari Season 2.
+The original announcement of Shield Hero Season 3 was something of a surprise since the third season was announced at the same time as Tate no Yuusha no Nariagari Season 2.

 At the same time, it’s not too much of a surprise that Shield Hero Season 3 was confirmed so early based on its financial success.
 Crunchyroll is directly involved in the production as one of the producers, and streaming revenue has become the most significant factor in the success of any TV anime series.